kewalaka/cCDROMdriveletter/README.md

 TODO: AppVeyor stuff

-This is a simple custom resource that sets the drive letter of the first cdrom drive.
+This is a simple custom DSC resource that sets the drive letter of the first cdrom drive.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-## How to Contribute

-If you would like to contribute to this repository, please read the DSC Resource Kit [contributing guidelines](https://github.com/PowerShell/DscResource.Kit/blob/master/CONTRIBUTING.md).

 ## Resources

-* {**cCDRomdriveletter** Sets the drive letter for a cdrom.}
+* **cCDRomdriveletter** Sets the drive letter for a cdrom.

 #### Requirements